 We Learned A Lot Today

-Schmidt Peterson Motorsports James Hinchcliffe in the No.5 Arrow Electronics Honda said that the team learned a lot on the opening day of practice for Sunday’s Honda Indy Grand Prix at Barber Motorsports Park.
+Arrow Schmidt Peterson Motorsports driver James Hinchcliffe who drives the No.5 Arrow Electronics Honda felt that the team learned a lot from the opening day of practice for the Acura Grand Prix of Long Beach in California on Friday.